CenkCamkiran/AWS-Serverless-StorageApplication/README.md

 }
 ```

-> :exclamation: **Note** <br />
+> **Note**  :exclamation: <br />
-> Object will be uploaded even the provided bucket does not exist in AWS S3.
-In this situation if bucket does not exist bucket will be created and after that object will be created in that bucket. <br />
+> :exclamation: :exclamation: :exclamation:Object will be uploaded even the provided bucket does not exist in AWS S3.
+In this situation if bucket does not exist bucket will be created and after that object will be created in that bucket.  :exclamation: :exclamation: :exclamation: <br />

 ## `DELETE` [/api/main/object/bucket/{bucketname}/object/{objectname}]